urbien/tradle/README.md

 According to bitcoin core developer Gavin Andersen off-chain data and computations is the next bitcoin frontier:  ["all of the really interesting complex contracts I can think of require data from outside the blockchain"](http://gavintech.blogspot.com/2014/06/bit-thereum.html)

 Ethereum captured people's imagination on the potential of extended on-chain computations with a crowdsale that is approaching cool $30M.
-Ethereum's innovations such as per-contract storage, arbitrary scripts, pay forward computations (gas), etc. allows to implement a whole new class of apps.
+Ethereum's innovations such as per-contract storage, arbitrary scripts, pay forward computations (gas), etc. allow to implement a whole new class of apps.
 Yet, there is a much larger class of apps that will emerge between the web/cloud and the chain.

 In bitcoin world these apps are traditionally called Oracles.
-Vitalik in [Ethereum and Oracles](https://blog.ethereum.org/2014/07/22/ethereum-and-oracles/) blog writes: "The most common case that will appear in reality is the case of external data"
+Vitalik in [Ethereum and Oracles](https://blog.ethereum.org/2014/07/22/ethereum-and-oracles/) blog writes: "The most common case that will appear in reality is the case of external data".

 There has been a lot of discussions on oracles but only recently several companies released the implementations: Ripple's Codius.org, Orisi, RealityKeys, etc. (Codius whitepaper refers to several more oracles systems).

 Each more or less focuses on one specific aspect of oracles functionality:

-* sandoxing: to protect host machine, e.g. a miner, from untrusted and possibly mishbehaving contracts.
+* sandoxing: this technique protects host machine, e.g. a miner, from untrusted and possibly mishbehaving contracts.
 Ripple's new [Codius.org](http://codius.org) uses NaCl - google native client.
-A Rackspace-sponsored [ZeroVM](http://www.zerovm.org/), an enhanced NaCl could be used instead.
-Both ZeroVM and NaCl provide deterministic environment to achieve varifiable computations.
-The goal is to make sure that the the computation, when repeated achieves the same result.
+A Rackspace-sponsored [ZeroVM](http://www.zerovm.org/), an offshoot of the NaCl project, could be used instead.
+Both ZeroVM and NaCl provide deterministic environment to ensure that repeated compputations achieve identical results.
 This comes at a price, as some things are intentionally blocked in this environment, like access to the outside world.
 Another, much more more flexible, sandboxing solution [Docker](https://www.docker.com/) has recently become very popular, but it only provides deterministic deployment, not execution.
 In addition, both NaCl and Docker sandboxes can run inside a full Virtual Machine, like VirtualBox to fully isolate host machine from possibly misbehaving smart contracts.

-* consensus: Orisi uses M of N multi-sig to work around the possibly compromised or unavailable oracles.
-This replaces "everyone agrees" notion of the blockchain with the "some agree".
-May be with the Adam Back's sidechains this compromise can be avoided.

-* proof of untempered execution:  In decentralized environment, hosting of apps is done by the untrusted parties.
-This is in contrast to current cloud settings, where we implicitly trusted Amazon, Google and Microsoft, etc. And with Snowden we have learned that this trust was compromised.
+* proof of untempered execution:  Sandboxing protects the host, but the opposite is needed too.
+In decentralized environment, hosting of apps is done by the untrusted parties.
+This is in contrast to current cloud settings, where we implicitly trusted Amazon, Google and Microsoft, etc. In post-Snowden era we know that this trust was misplaced.
 So, in building a new distributed cloud, especially the one integrated with a bitcoin financial network we must trust nothing, and rely on cryptographic proofs of data immutability, code immutability, and computation verifiability, applying zero knowledge systems pervasively.
+A recently invented technique called [zk-SNARKS](http://www.scipr-lab.org/) allows something that is hard to imagine, verify computations without repeating them.

 * secure external data: Trusty URIs (hash-URIs), Notary Chains, proofofexistence.com and Reality Keys tackle the question whether we can trust website's data.
-Hash-URIs of all the data inputs combined with hash-URI of the code can provide verifiability of computations.
+Hash-URIs of all the data inputs (including hash-URIs of all dependencies) combined with hash-URI of the code can provide verifiability of public computations.
 Any other network node may do the audit, by performing the same computations and verifying the resulting hash-URI.
-This assumes open source code and open data.
-The approach can be extended to include private data inputs using the technique called [zk-SNARKS](http://www.scipr-lab.org/).
-SNARKS magic allows something that is hard to imagine - verify computations without repeating them.
+Great for open source code and fully open data.
+If some private inputs (like secret keys, must be included, then zk-SNARKS technique must be used.

 * communicating decisions to the chain: Today there are a multitude of solutions based on multisig, split secret, etc. The most promising is Adam Back & Austin Hill's new sidechains startup called Blockstream which will allow oracles to run as nodes in a sidechain, with direct integration into the bitcoin mainchain.

+* consensus between oracles: Orisi uses M of N multi-sig to work around the possibly compromised or unavailable oracles.
+This replaces "everyone agrees" notion of the blockchain with the "some agree".
+May be with the Adam Back's sidechains this compromise can be avoided.

+* user choosing oracle nodes: this is Codius's approach to securing computations by relying on each node's reputation.

 * rendezvous and communication.
 Oracles need to discover each other, users need to be able to discover oracles.
 A mix of techniques used by bitcoin nodes, like DNS seeds, broadcasting known nodes, etc., can be employed.